Pacifica Partners 2013

 Fortunately,

-this is not a high probability event
+this is not a high probability event – though it could

 still provide the markets a bumpy ride.
 Currently, the markets are